Duane McRuer: Early life and education

-McRuer's father, John Torrance McRuer, and his mother, Ruth Inez Bartlett, graduated from Park College in Park City, Missouri in 1910.
+McRuer's father, John Torrance McRuer, and his mother, Ruth Inez Bartlett, graduated from Park College in Parkville, Missouri in 1910.
 John later graduated with a master's degree in education from Stanford University, and worked in education throughout his professional life as an instructor and administrator.
 Ruth developed McRuer's interest in academic pursuits by encouraging him to read and study.

 McRuer was born in Bakersfield, and spent the early years of his life in California's Central Valley.
 His family moved to Los Angeles when he was ten years old, which afforded him close proximity to the various museums at Exposition Park, along with the University of Southern California campus.
 McRuer was a voracious reader, a habit that made him a polymath.

 McRuer served in the US Navy during World War II as a lieutenant, and worked on anti-submarine techniques.
 He earned a Bachelor of Science degree in Mechanical Engineering in 1945 and a Master of Science degree in Electrical Engineering in 1948, both from the California Institute of Technology.